Felysyum (FELY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Felysyum Historical Price

-According to the latest data gathered on Felysyum live price page, the current price of Felysyum is 0.349746USD.
+According to the latest data gathered on Felysyum live price page, the current price of Felysyum is 0.34802USD.
 The circulating supply of Felysyum(FELY) is

 In the past 24 hours, Felysyum has shown a price movement of